 For our entertaining, I love the Complete Cheese Board Set, which comes with a cheese knife set, a wine server, cheese markers, and serving forks.
 The set also includes a slate board that you can use for additional cheeses or fruits.

 What Do I Include On A Charcuterie Platter?

 You may also want to include a firmer cheese such as Gruyère or a Gouda.
-To finish off the cheese selection add a hard cheese like a Parmigiano.
-Holiday gatherings are a great occasion for you and your guests to try new and interesting cheeses you've never had!
+To finish off the cheese selection, add a hard cheese like a Parmigiano.
+Holiday gatherings are an excellent occasion for you and your guests to try new and exciting cheeses you've never had!

 Nuts and Pickles